ahpohl/plotpot/README.md

 To install Plotpot follow these steps (tested under Windows 7 64 bit as a normal user):

 * Download and install the [latest Convpot](https://github.com/ahpohl/convpot/releases/latest) package.
-Add Convpot to the PATH of the current user.
+During installation choose to add Convpot to the PATH of the current user.
 * Download and install [Anaconda](https://www.continuum.io/downloads).
 Choose the Python 3 64 bit version and install "Just for me".
 * Create a new virtual Python environment just for running Plotpot.
-Open an Anaconda Promt and type:
+Open an "Anaconda Prompt" and type:
 ```
 blah
 ```